AzureDevOpsHelper/AzureDevOpsHelper/README.md

  > - Pull all Groups in the Org in pages of 500, use continuation token to repeat until done
  > - Check each user/container for membership (this also shows nested memberships!)
  > - This uses ForEach-Object -Parallel with -ThrottleLimit 25 making this significantly faster.
- - todo: Retrieve and display security namespaces and access control entries (ACEs) for the current user.
+ - todo: Retrieve and display security namespaces and access control entries (ACEs) for the current user [Add Permissions Information](https://github.com/AzureDevOpsHelper/AzureDevOpsHelper/issues/1).
- - todo: Retrieve entitlement info
+ - todo: Retrieve entitlement info [Retrieve Entitlement Details](https://github.com/AzureDevOpsHelper/AzureDevOpsHelper/issues/3).
+ - todo: Cretae output file with verbose details [Output to a File with full details](https://github.com/AzureDevOpsHelper/AzureDevOpsHelper/issues/2)

 ## Prerequisites